Emily Elizabeth Holman

-Emily Elizabeth Holman (February 2, 1854 – September 13, 1925), better known by her professional name of E. E. Holman, was one of the first female architects of Pennsylvania.
-She was active from the 1880s to her retirement in 1914 and was responsible for planning several important historical sites like the Goold House in the Wilder Village Historic District, Wilder, Vermont and the National Park Seminary among many others.
+Emily Elizabeth "Lillie" Edwards Holman (née Smith; February 2, 1854 – September 13, 1925), better known by her professional name of E. E. Holman, was an American architect.
+Active from the 1880s to her retirement in 1914, she was responsible for planning several important historical sites like the Goold House in the Wilder Village Historic District, Wilder, Vermont and the National Park Seminary among many others.